lrug/lrug.org/source/meetings/2020/february/index.html.md

 > of maintaining your system and finally show some of the tools and solutions
 > that can help you put it into practice.

-{::coverage year="2020" month="february" talk="designing-domain-oriented-obvserability-in-your-system" /}
+{::coverage year="2020" month="february" talk="designing-domain-oriented-obvservability-in-your-system" /}

 #### Semantic Versioning, Ruby Versoning, and the forward march of progress